macacajs/NoSmoke/README.md

 ## How it works?
 ![image](https://user-images.githubusercontent.com/8198256/31303704-aa26c68a-ab44-11e7-9346-02db403edc48.png)

+In order to design a multiplatform UI automation tool, the overall architcture is devided into 3 different layers.

+- The **Proxy** layer, which are tester drivers wrapping local platform testing tool like UIAutomator, XCUITest.
+They establishes sockets which recieve and executes requests in format of [web driver](https://www.w3.org/TR/webdriver/) protocol.

+- The **Macaca-Server** layer, which are node server created on PC.
+It provides a set of cli-command based on which users can install the testing app and init the proxy on a specific device.
+Further it routes http request to proxies in various platforms.

+- The **NoSmoke** layer, it contains a node client which posting various crawling and analysis commands to **Macaca-Server** layer.
+The crawling algorithm in this module utilizes the node client to fetch window sources and convert it to a DFS tree model, then eventually send out a UI action to the target app via **macaca-server** and **proxy**.

 ## Features
 ### a.
 Muliplatform
 NoSmoke supports UI crawling and testing for **iOS**, **Android** and **PC Web**, [macaca-reporter](https://github.com/macacajs/macaca-reporter) is used to gather and present the crawling process.
 During the execution of nosmoke, the current page and relevent action info will be revealed on reporter: